 Following toothache, TMD is the second highest cause of orofacial pain.
-Many symptoms of TMD however go unrecognised as being related to TMD, so sufferers go untreated for long periods.
-Often GP’s and other specialists look for a range of other causes to treat the symptoms of TMD.
+However, many symptoms of TMD go unrecognised as being related to TMD, so people living with TMD go untreated for long periods.
+Often GPs and other medical professionals look for a range of other causes to treat the symptoms of TMD.

-Fortunately, as awareness of TMJ dysfunction increases, more patients are receiving prompt treatment to alleviate pain and discomfort.
+Fortunately, as awareness of TMJ dysfunction increases, more of our patients at our Melbourne clinic are receiving prompt treatment to alleviate pain and discomfort.

 The symptoms of TMJ dysfunction may include:

 - Pain in the joint area or nearby